bledden/Corch/docs/project/RESPONSE_TO_USER.md

 **Reality**: Staged synthesis with context propagation

 **Why This Is Better Than Post-Processing**:
-- ❌ Post-processing: Agents generate independently, then merge at end
+- [FAIL] Post-processing: Agents generate independently, then merge at end
-- ✅ Our approach: Each stage sees previous synthesis (true collaboration)
+- [OK] Our approach: Each stage sees previous synthesis (true collaboration)

 ---